-With respect to the term of an FTC, there is no statutory requirement to agree on an unequivocal and explicit language stating the start and end date of employment in an FTC.
+Regarding the term of an FTC, there is no statutory requirement to agree on unequivocal and explicit language stating the start and end date of employment in an FTC.
 The fixed term may also result tacitly from the purpose of the work performed by the employee (for example, employment during a two-week festival, employment for a specific project).